Table of Contents

 Some reasons why your web service or mobile application needs load testing:

-Losing your new business in a matter of seconds because of slow system response time is definitely not a desirable result.
-In the highly competitive space of web services, this outcome is, unfortunately, quite real.
+Losing your new business in seconds because of slow system response time is undesirable.
+Unfortunately, this outcome is natural in the highly competitive web services space.

-Imagine there is a newly launched pizza ordering website.
+Imagine there is a newly launched pizza-ordering website.
 It’s been working without failures during regular business hours.
 Soon a pizza day comes — seemingly, just at the right time and as a promo chance for the new pizzeria.
-A new order comes every few seconds and suddenly everything stops.
-The response time of the website slows down while some orders freeze midway in the cart.
-The users who logged in to the website run into the page error puzzled and associate this new pizza brand with this service denial.
+A new order comes every few seconds, and suddenly, everything stops.
+The website’s response time slows while some orders freeze midway in the cart.
+The users who logged in to the website ran into the page error puzzled, and associated this new pizza brand with this service denial.
 The loss is direct.
 It’s caused by the lack of understanding of why a load test may be needed for a web service like this.

 In short, the reasons why you need load tests as a business owner can be summarized as the following: